erichsend/dotfiles/README.md

 #### zsh

 * oh-my-zsh
-* powerlevel10k (git submodule)
+* powerlevel10k (git submodule) -- Using built-in vi_mode!
 * not currently using a package manager
 * XDG_CONFIG_HOME set to `~/.config`

 **Customizations**
-- .zshrc is vanilla oh-my-zsh with powerlevel10k additions for instant prompt and configuration check (beginning and end of file)
+- .zshrc is fairly vanilla oh-my-zsh with powerlevel10k additions for instant prompt and configuration check (beginning and end of file)
 - Find other shell customizations in `dotfiles/oh-my-zsh/custom/*.zsh`

 #### tmux